tiffanyts/OTC3D/README.md

 ----------------
 *The estimated time required for installation is 1hr (?)*
 ## Running OTC3D
+1. Run thermalcomfort.py in the home directory of Python/Spyder.
+2. Run ExtraFunctions.py in the home directory of Python/Spyder.
+3. Execute the example code in the _same_ directory as thermalcomfort.py and ExtraFunctions.py.
-An example of running OTC3D for a) an idealized array of building, and b) a complex urban configuration is provided.
+An example of running OTC3D for a) an idealized array of building, and b) a complex urban configuration is provided in the  ["Examples"](https://github.com/tiffanyts/OTC3D/tree/master/Examples) folder of this repository.

 ### INPUT/OUTPUT files
-The input files required to run the model are as follows.
+The input files required to run the model are as follows:
-1. XX.csv
+1. ped_properties.csv
-2. YY.csv
+2. model_inputs.csv
 Examples of these files are given in the ["Input_Data"](https://github.com/tiffanyts/OTC3D/tree/master/Examples/Input_Data) directory.

 ### GEOMETRY specification: